Do you have a friend who’s living with depression? You’re not alone.

 Try not to let it get to you if they seem to lash out at you in anger or frustration, keep canceling plans (or forget to follow up), or don’t want to do much of anything.

-Instead, consider talking to a therapist or other supportive person about how you feel.
+Instead, consider talking with a therapist or other supportive person about how you feel.

 Depression is a serious mental health condition that requires professional treatment.